 Springwells Residence (cabot crow house).

-(In progress, mature status) Completed in 2017, this single family residence provides affordable housing for community activist-scholars who are in alignment with our mission.
+(In progress, mature status) Mostly completed in 2017, this single family residence provides affordable housing for community activist-scholars who are in alignment with our mission.
 During the rehab, community service learning opportunities were available to demonstrate “green rehab” techniques, such as blown cellulose insulation, replacing windows and external doors with energy efficient upgrades, and an approach which focuses on preservation, deconstruction and salvage re-use as primary methods.
 This is an ongoing project as the house becomes more integrated with the adjacent community garden, leveraging gutters and grey water to support irrigation and microecology.

 Springwells Garden (spring field).

-(In progress, intermediate status) Adjacent to our residence house and 1/2 block from Patton Park, as well as 3 blocks from Patton Recreation Center, this garden has been started as a fruit oasis.
-We’ve planted pear, peach and paw-paw, as well as three rows of mixed berries and grapes.
+(In progress, nascent) Adjacent to our residence house and 1/2 block from Patton Park and 3 blocks from Patton Recreation Center, this garden has been started as a fruit oasis.
+We’ve planted pear, peach and cherry, as well as mixed berries.
 In the right of way, we’ve rooted apple trees.
 Much work has to be done, and the vision involves vermiculture, an apiary and an herb section.
 Using permaculture principles, the topography will morph to demonstrate use of swales and berms, as well as integrating run-off from surrounding structures as a comprehensive water management strategy.
 An education and programming site, as well as a microlocal asset for community members.

-(In progress, nascent) This triplex in Hubbard Farms is the next step in our work, with a deeper emphasis on installing green systems and engaging service learners to train and educate.
+(In progress, nascent) This triplex in Hubbard Farms is the next step in our work, with a deeper emphasis on installing green systems and engaging service learners to educate and train.
 This historic structure will feature two flats and a loft space, with both front and back gardens focusing on food production and pollinator support.
 When complete, one unit will be allocated for an artist, one for visiting scholars and researchers who need extended short-term housing, and one for local residents.

 Chadsey-Condon Garden (condon fields)…and House?